[BoDD logo]

 Hamamelis virginiana L.

-Witch Hazel, Wych Hazel, Spotted Alder, Winter Bloom, Snapping Hazelnut
+American Witch Hazel, Snapping Hazelnut, Spotted Alder, Winter Bloom, Witch Hazel, Wych Hazel

 Korting et al. (1993), using UV-induced erythema and skin stripping in human volunteers, demonstrated mild anti-inflammatory activity of a hamamelis distillate (standardised for hamamelis ketone content) presented in a phosphatidylcholine-containing vehicle.
 However, a four-fold increase in the concentration of hamamelis ketone did not increase the observed activity.
 In a study investigating a similar preparation in patients with moderately severe atopic eczema, Korting et al. (1995) found a hamamelis distillate-containing cream to have no more effect on itching, erythema, and scaling than vehicle alone.
 Later, Hughes-Formella et al. (1998) also demonstrated a low level of anti-inflammatory activity against UV-induced erythema in topical preparations containing hamamelis distillate, observing in addition (Hughes-Formella et al. 2002) that preparations from different suppliers seemed to differ in their potency.

-Witch hazel has been reported to cause contact dermatitis but it is difficult in some of the cases to ascertain exactly which preparation was the putative sensitiser and which preparation was used for patch testing.
+Witch hazel has been reported to cause contact dermatitis but it is difficult in some of the cases to ascertain exactly which preparation is the putative sensitiser.
+Early mention of an adverse effect of a witch hazel preparation on skin was made by White (1896, 1897, 1903).
+Subsequent reference to White's observation was made by Touton (1932), Weber (1937), and Genner & Bonnevie (1938).
+Duke-Elder (1965) made brief reference to "hamamelis" being one of the less common causes of allergic contact dermato-conjunctivitis.
 Granlund (1994) described a case of a non-atopic woman who developed contact allergy to an unspecified proprietary "eye-gel" and reacted when patch tested with the "witch hazel distillate" it contained.
 Five control subjects did not react to the eye gel.
-Duke-Elder (1965) made brief reference to "hamamelis" being one of the less common causes of contact dermato-conjunctivitis.
-Bruynzeel et al. (1992) observed two patients from a series of 1032 who reacted on patch testing with a proprietary ointment containing "Hamamelis extract" for treating haemorrhoids, namely Hamametum™.
-Weber (1937) and Genner & Bonnevie (1938) reported other cases.
+Bruynzeel et al. (1992) observed four patients from a series of 1032 who reacted on patch testing with a proprietary ointment containing "Hamamelis extract" for treating haemorrhoids, namely Hamametum™.
+No control tests were carried out so the possibility remains that these patients were reacting to other components of the ointment base.
 Meneghini (1970), on the other hand, obtained no positive patch test reactions to "Hamamelis virg.
 10% in petrolatum" in a series of 280 consecutive eczema patients.

 References